AltBeacon/android-beacon-library/index.md

 ### What devices can detect beacons?

 Any device with Android 4.3+ and a Bluetooth Low Energy chipset can detect beacons with this library.
-As of 2023, this is over 99 percent of Android devices according to the [Google Play Store](https://developer.android.com/about/dashboards/index.html).
+This is over 99 percent of Android devices.
 Transmitting beacon advertisements is also supported by nearly all Android devices.

 ### Eddystone Support